HigherOrderCO/Bend2/docs/import-system.md

 - CLI scripts, tests, and external tooling must change directories to BendRoot before invoking `bend` or using the parsing APIs that call `autoImport`.
 - Because alias substitution is purely syntactic, referencing an alias that never maps to a real definition will surface as an unresolved dependency during the import loop, making it easier to diagnose missing files instead of silently rewriting to incorrect paths.
 - The resolver caches parsed modules within a single import run, but it does not persist results between CLI invocations; subsequent runs will re-read files from disk (which should be in sync thanks to BendRoot mirroring).
 - The package index client currently assumes a `GET /api/files/<path>` endpoint that responds with raw Bend source.
-Future enhancements (versioning, permissions) can extend the helper without touching the resolver core.
+Future enhancements (permissions, authentication) can extend the helper without touching the resolver core.

 Together, these pieces implement the spec’s core principles: every definition is addressed by an FQN, imports introduce no unwanted names, aliases act as predictable textual sugar, and the package index is transparently consulted whenever the local BendRoot is missing a required file.

+### Spec Compliance Gaps

+- The resolver does not yet reject imports that omit an explicit package version (e.g. `BendRoot/Nat/add.bend` is still accepted when present locally).
+The specification requires every external reference to include a `#<version>` segment, so an additional validation pass is needed before module loading to enforce this rule consistently.